hltdi/HornMorpho/README.md

-This is version 4.0 of ***HornMorpho***, a Python program that performs morphological analysis, generation, segmentation, and grapheme-to-phoneme conversion in various languages of the Horn of Africa. **Note that there are significant changes between versions 3.\* and this version of the program, and the features in version 4.0 are only available for Amharic.
-If you are using HornMorpho with another language, use an earlier version (see the Versions folder for distributions and `docs/horn3_quick.pdf` for documentation).**
+This is version 4.0 of ***HornMorpho***, a Python program that performs morphological analysis, generation, segmentation, and grapheme-to-phoneme conversion in various languages of the Horn of Africa.

 <!--For information about using the program, see the manual that came with the distribution: *horn3.5_quick.pdf*.
 -->

 ## Installation
+To install HornMorpho, you can use either the distribution file, `HornMorpho-4.0.tar.gz`, or the wheel file, `HornMorpho-4.0-py3-none-any.whl`, both of which can be found in the `dist/` folder and the `Versions` folder.
-To install HornMorpho, extract the files from the distribution file, `HornMorpho-4.0.tar.gz`, which you can find in the `Versions` folder.
-Then go to the top-level directory in the extracted files, and do
+To install from the distribution file, first extract the files from it.
+Then go to the top-level folder, `HornMorpho-4.0`, and do the following in a Python shell:

 	python setup.py install

 making sure that you are using some version of Python 3.
+To install from the wheel file, do the following in a Python shell.

+	pip install HornMorpho-4.0-py3-none-any.whl

+(This assumes that you have [wheel](https://pypi.org/project/wheel/) installed.)

 Then to use the program, in a Python shell, do

 	import hm